AmaranthosLabs/AmaranthosLabs/index.md

 * Can it interact with other information?
 * Can it help you make decisions quickly?

-These are just some of the questions we endeavor to answer with:
+We answer these questions with:

 > ## [The Composable Information Machine](composable.md)